 It’s no secret that the aviation industry has some major environmental problems.
 Every year, thousands of planes, all of which run on potent fossil fuels, transport millions of passengers around the world every day.
 And all of this has an impact: aviation is already responsible for more than two percent of global greenhouse gas emissions, and that footprint is growing larger by the year.

 But, it turns out, while many of these planes are taking people to business trips, family reunions, and relaxing vacations, some aren’t transporting anyone anywhere at all.
 They’re totally empty, and they’ve been nicknamed “ghost flights.”
 But why are they happening?
 Can they be stopped?
 And do they prove that, when it comes to reducing aviation’s footprint, individual action (like limiting personal plane journeys), is futile?

 What are ‘ghost flights’ and why do they happen?

-According to a new investigation by the Guardian, 5,000 ghost flights, aka flights with no passengers, have left the UK since 2019.
-And another 35,000 have left the country almost completely empty, at less than 10 percent capacity.
+According to a recent investigation by the Guardian, 5,000 ghost flights, aka flights with no passengers, have left the U.K. since 2019.
+And another 35,000 have left the country almost completely empty, at less than ten percent capacity.
 Earlier this year, Greenpeace predicted that 100,000 ghost flights would fly over Europe in the winter, generating more than two million tons of carbon dioxide.

 Herwig Schuster, one of the environmental organization’s transport experts, labeled these flights as “pointless” and “polluting,” before stating that the European Union would be “irresponsible” not to put an end to them.

 But, much of the transportation sector maintains, it’s complicated.
 Airports and airlines need to stay on schedule to retain valuable takeoff and landing slots, this means that planes have to fly even if they aren’t anywhere close to full.